 For our Platinum-fare guests, we offer a private transfer from the airport to the ship or hotel, and vice versa, in Bergen and Trondheim.
 For guests with limited mobility, we offer wheelchair-accessible transfers on request in Bergen and Trondheim.

-All Hurtigruten ships that travel along the Norwegian coast (except MS Vesterålen and MS Lofoten) have an expedition team on board who host special activities, such as lectures and presentations, on-deck guiding, and offer hikes and outdoor activities in many ports.
+All Hurtigruten ships that travel along the Norwegian coast have Hurtigruten guides who undertake special activities, such as lectures and presentations, on-deck guiding, and offer hikes and outdoor activities in many ports.
 Onboard activities take place both inside the vessel and out on deck, and have relevance to the season in which we are sailing in.
 Our goal is to get close to unique environments and share the experience with our guests.
-The expedition team also advises on excursions, issues a daily program and news bulletin, and makes announcements regarding places of interest, disembarkation, etc. On board MS Vesterålen and MS Lofoten, this service will be carried out by the tour leader or by Reception.
+The Hurtigruten Guides also sell and advise on excursions, issue a daily program, and make announcements regarding places of interest, disembarkation, etc.

 Select- and Platinum-fare guests can choose a cabin grade and cabin number at no extra charge (subject to availability).
 Basic-fare guests will be assigned a cabin grade and cabin number at check-in on board.
 Please note that cabins on decks with guest access to outside areas may sometimes have an obstructed view due to other guests walking past.
 Our ships function as working ships that call at ports around the clock.
 You may experience some noise and vibration in some cabins during docking and loading of goods.
 This varies depending on the location of your cabin and the type of ship.
 Please ask our Customer Sales Center for advice on the best cabin location for you.